 How to uninstall Chocolatey

 Once installed, Chocolatey can be uninstalled in the following way by simply removing the folder and the environment variable(s) that are created on your device.
 Since it is not actually installed in Programs and Features, you don’t have to worry that it cluttered up your registry.
 However, that’s a different story for the applications that you installed with Chocolatey or manually).

-Note: Ensure that you check the box to show the “Hidden items” or else, the folder ProgramData will not be visitable.
+Note: Ensure you check the box to show the “Hidden items” or else the folder ProgramData will not be visitable.

 For other installation scenarios, see the following link.
-I hope you found this blog post helpful.
-If you have any questions, please let me know in the comment session.
+However, I hope you found this blog post helpful.
+Furthermore, Please let me know in the comment session if you have any questions.